rstacruz/rsjs/README.md

 ## Namespacing

-#### Don't pollute the global namespace
+#### the Keep global namespace clean

-Place your publically-accessible classes and functions.
-Prefer to put them in an object, like `App`.
+Place your publically-accessible classes and functions in an object like `App`.

 ```js
 if (!window.App) window.App = {};